gchux/cloud-run-tcpdump/README.md

      -    The longer it takes to rotate the current **PCAP file**, the larger the current **PCAP file** will be, so...

      -    Larger **PCAP files** will require more memory to temporarily store the current one before offloading it into the Cloud Storage Bucket.

+-    When defining `PCAP_SNAPSHOT_LENGTH`, keep in mind that a large value will result in larget **PCAP files**; additionally, you may not need to ispect the data, just the packet headers.

 -    Keep in mind that every Cloud Run instance will produce its own set of **PCAP files**, so for troubleshooting purposes, it is best to define a low Cloud Run [maximum number of instances](https://cloud.google.com/run/docs/configuring/max-instances).